-Loan note interest (i) Dividend received (ii) (iii) Transfers to reserves (iv) Directors remuneration (iii) and (iv) A. (i) and (ii) В. C. (i) and (iii) D. (ii) and (iii) (2 marks) 8.
-In order to achieve the objectives of the accountancy profession, professional accountants have to observe a number of prerequisites or fundamental principles.
-The fundamental principles include the following, EXCEPT Objectivity Α. В. Professional competence and due care C. Technical standards D. Confidentiality (2 marks) 9.
-Errors are corrected via the journal because It saves the bookkeeper time A. Β. It saves entering them in the ledger С. It is much easier to do D. It provides a good record explaining the double entry (2 marks) 10.
-Which of the following is NOT a qualitative characteristic of useful public sector accounting information?
-Reliability A. Β. Accountability C. Understandability D. Faithful representation (2 marks) Which of the following expenses items incurred in connection with acquisition of machinery is charged to the 11. non-current asset account?
-Transportation charges A. В. Repair and maintenance C. Cost of worn out tires D. Repainting the machine (2 marks) 12.
-The purchase on credit of furniture and fittings amounting to Sh.5,050,000 was entered in the general journal as Sh.5,500,000.
-Which error was made?
+7. inflict company which of the following is shown in the statement of changes in equ ity:

+(i) Loan note interest

+(ii) Dividend received

+(iii) Transfers to reserves

+(iv) Directors remuneration

+A. (iii) and (iv)

+В. (i) and (ii)

+C. (i) and (iii)

+D. (ii) and (iii) (2 marks)

+8. rder to achieve the objectives of the accountancy profession, professional accounter of prerequisites or fundamental principles.
+The fundamental principles include

+A. Objectivity

+В. Professional competence and due care

+C. Technical standards

+D. Confidentiality (2 marks)

+9. Errors rs are corrected via the journal because .

+A. It saves the bookkeeper time

+В. It saves the sockkeeper time It saves entering them in the ledger

+C. It is much easier to do (2 1 )

+D. It provides a good record explaining the double entry (2 marks)

+10. Whic ch of the following is NOT a qualitative characteristic of useful public sector account nting information?

+A. Reliability

+B. Accountability

+C. Understandability

+D. Faithful representation (2 marks)

+D. r annui representation (2 marks)

+11. Which of the following expenses items incurred in connection with acquisition of machinery is charged to the

+non-c current asset account?

+A. Transportation charges

+B. Repair and maintenance

+C. Cost of worn out tires

+D. (2 marks)

+D. Repainting the machine (2 marks)

+12. purchase on credit of furniture and fittings amounting to Sh.5,050,000 was entered l in the general journal as

+Sh.5,: 500,000.

+Whic ch error was made?

+A. Error of commission

+B. Error of original entry

+C. Error of principle

+D. Compensating error (2 marks)

+2. companioning vite. (=)

+13. International Accounting Standards Board's (IASBs) Conceptual Framework

+identi identifies characteristics which make financial information faithfully represent what it purports to represent.

+Whic ch of the following are examples of those characteristics?

+(i) Accruals

+(ii) Completeness

+Going concern

+(iii) · ·

+(iv) Neutrality

+A. (i) and (ii)

+В. (ii) and (iv)

+C. (ii) and (iii)

+D. (i) and (iv) (2 marks)

+' /